-Female passenger Shataria Banks was denied boarding on a Spirit Airlines flight - Photo: CBSMiami/YouTube, Getty
+Female passenger Shataria Banks was denied boarding a Spirit Airlines flight - Photo: CBSMiami/YouTube, Getty

-Shataria Banks planned to fly from Miami International Airport to her home in Houston, Texas, on July 23, a few days after undergoing cosmetic surgery in the area, according to CBS Miami.
+Ms. Shataria Banks planned to fly from Miami International Airport to her home in Houston, Texas, on July 23, a few days after having cosmetic surgery in this area, according to CBS Miami.

 She said she had presented a doctor's letter stating she was fit to fly after a "thorough assessment".
 However, the airline refused to let her board the plane, citing "internal procedures".

-Banks recorded the conversation with a female check-in agent.
+Ms. Banks recorded the conversation with a female employee at the check-in desk.
 In the video, which she provided to CBS Miami, she asked whether the airline had a public health policy for passengers to review before booking.

-“We have to follow procedure,” the employee replied, adding, “This is about your safety.”
-According to Ms Banks, the airline has no written policy for passengers to consult.
+The employee replied: "We have to follow the procedure," adding: "This is about your safety."
+According to Ms. Banks, the airline has no written policy for passengers to consult.

-"I'm not saying airlines don't have the right to turn people away or don't care about safety.
-But they need to have clear rules, because not everyone can afford to buy a new ticket," she told CBS Miami.
+"I'm not saying airlines don't have the right to refuse passengers or don't care about safety.
+But they need to have clear regulations, because not everyone can afford to buy a new ticket," she told CBS Miami.
 "I would never want to fly with them again."

 In a statement to People magazine, a Spirit Airlines spokesperson affirmed that passenger safety is a "top priority."